Updated: Apr 9

 Create a light paint wash for the background and then for the love of the Gods, let it dry.

 Leave to dry on a flat surface and once it's good to go get your gel pen out and dab away.
-(I also added a touch of pink because I'm a fucking show-off, bow before me.)
+(I also added a touch of pink because I'm a bloody show-off, bow before me.)

 Task: Experiment with different art materials, get your colouring pencils at the ready.